ITINERARY

 After breakfast we will tour the unique tuff peak of Warlock hill, then make a wet landing on Cerro Brujo walking on the white sand beaches and photograph the sea lions, brown pelicans, marine iguanas, brown noddies, Sally lightfoot crabs, American Oystercatchers, Great Frigates and Great blue herons, and of course the blue-footed boobies.

-The area is extremely scenic with the brillant aqua colored water, black lava rock, white beaches and Kicker Rock in the background
+The area is extremely scenic with the brilliant aqua colored water, black lava rock, white beaches and Kicker Rock in the background

-In the afternoon we have option of hiking on Isla Lobos and seeing many nesting Blue-footed boobies with eggs and chicks, nesting Great frigatebirds, Brown pelicans, Galapagos Green Turtles and Galapagos Sea Lions.
+In the afternoon we will hike on Isla Lobos and seeing many nesting Blue-footed boobies with eggs and chicks, nesting Great frigatebirds, Brown pelicans, Galapagos Green Turtles and Galapagos Sea Lions.

-In the afternoon we have an optional snorkle in the afternoon to swim/snorkle with the abuntant sea lions at this location.
+In the afternoon we have an optional swim/snorkel with the abundant sea lions at this location.

 Day 9 – Santa Cruz Island – Black Turtle Cove (O) – Baltra Island (A)